-A real approach to the International online dating, so you do not let yourself get scammed by deceiving practices, be ware, and do not scam yourself as well.
+A real approach to International online dating, so you do not scam yourself.

 Several things are driving the popularity of online dating, but as the primary factor is time, online dating presents itself as a practical solution to a serious problem.
 Browsing profiles aren't nearly as time-consuming as mixing with people in a social context and be assured they are who they said they would.
 That way would no longer be a risky make-believe online dating but a saving-time certainty.

 1. People lie on their online dating profiles

 Most people probably wouldn’t be surprised to learn that it’s more common for people to lie in their online profile than be completely honest.
 A study of over 1,000 online daters in the US and UK conducted by global research agency OpinionMatters founds some fascinating statistics.
 A total of 53% of US participants admitted to having lied in their online dating profile.
 Women apparently lie more than men, with the most common dishonesties being about looks.
 Over 20% of women posted photos of their younger selves.

 While dishonesty was slightly less prevalent among the British sample, 44% did admit to lying in their online profile.
 In both the US and UK samples, dishonesty declined with age.
 Searching standards go along with aging, (supposedly) more in a reasonable way, though the mental age we feel no longer matches physical appearance.
 Often, this leads to fake photos-profiles, victimizing the most the author in the short term when having sooner or later to face the reality they refused to accept.

 2. Looking for a relationship